grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 4.  **Install the Rear Camera** – Assemble the rear camera back into its position using the positioning pins for guidance.
-Using a 3IP screwdriver, install the 2 screws
+Using a 3IP screwdriver, install the two screws
     (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image83.png"/>) securing the rear
     camera.
 Refer to [Procedure Installation (Rear
     Camera)](#procedure-installation-rear-camera) for detailed